CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Motivation and significance

 \section{Motivation and significance}

 Permutations, and equivalently linear orders, which avoid various small structures, show up in a wide range of research areas.
 In the theory of algorithms, they appeared in Knuth's 1968 result \cite{knuth1968art}, which showed that a permutation can be sorted using a stack if and only if the permutation avoids the pattern 231, and later on \cite{simion1985restricted} started an entire research area in combinatorics.
-In social sciences, sets of linear orders, called domains, appear as the sets of possible rankings of election candidates.
-Black \cite{black48} gave an example of a structural restriction that gives a domain where majority voting behaves well, in contrast to Arrow's \cite{Arrow1951} result, which shows that without such restriction, majority voting can misbehave in various ways.
-Sen \cite{sen66} gave the general form for such voting restrictions as never conditions.
-The global structure and maximum possible size of such domains has been followed up in a large body of work, surveyed in \cite{monjardet2009acyclic,karpov2022structured,puppe2022maximal}.
+In social sciences, sets of linear orders, called domains, appear as the sets of possible rankings of election candidates. \cite{black48} gave an example of a structural restriction that gives a domain where majority voting behaves well, in contrast to Arrow's result \cite{Arrow1951}, which shows that majority voting can misbehave in various ways without such restriction. \cite{sen66} gave the general form for such voting restrictions as never conditions.
+The global structure and maximum possible size of such domains have been followed up in a large body of work, surveyed in \cite{monjardet2009acyclic,karpov2022structured,puppe2022maximal}.
 The large and lively research fields stemming from these early examples have also overlapped, as computational social choice leads to intricate questions in computational complexity \cite{elkind2022}.

 The CDL library, originally named Condorcet Domain Library, was first developed to study Condorcet domains, i.e. domains where majority voting leads to a transitive ranking of the candidates.
-However, since work on pattern-restricted permutations and Condorcet domains require the same underlying functionality, the library was extended to support both research areas and include even more general functions than used there.
+However, since work on pattern-restricted permutations and Condorcet domains require the same underlying functionality, the library was extended to support both research areas and include even more general functions than used.

-CDL can be used to easily find the domain consisting of all permutations that satisfy a prescribed set of constraints and look for constraints leading to domains with different properties.
+CDL can be used to find the domain consisting of all permutations that satisfy a prescribed set of constraints easily and look for constraints leading to domains with different properties.
 The library can also be used to analyse the structure of a domain, test if domains are isomorphic and visualize domains.
-For ease of use, a Python interface is available, while the speed-sensitive low-level functions are coded in C\texttt{++}.
+A Python interface is available for ease of use, while the speed-sensitive low-level functions are coded in C\texttt{++}.